vbachele/Inception/README.md

 # Inception
 This project aims to broaden your knowledge of system administration by using Docker.
 You will virtualize several Docker images, creating them in your new personal virtual machine

+**Important things about the project**
+Don't try to do all the containers (Nginx, wordpress and mariaDB) at the same time.
+You will be lost and you will not understand properly how it works.
+Do step by step.
+Begin with Nginx then wordpress and finish with MariaDB.
+You want to try if each container works in general?
+No worries, you will be able to do it by importing images for wordpress and mariaDB from the hub. (if you read this for the first time, I invite you to begin to read this beautiful READ.ME and put a star on it!
+It helps!)

 # SUMMARY

 ### 1. [DEFINITIONS](https://github.com/vincentbachelet-collab/Inception/blob/main/README.md#definitions)